Charles Bridge Statues Walking Tour:

 Fun Scale: 10 out of 10

-Connecting Prague’s Old Town to the Little Quarter, Prague’s medieval Charles Bridge is one of the City’s most magical experiences.
-As you stroll across the Vltava and inspect the many surrounding sights, you will instantly feel like you’ve travels hundreds of years back in time.
-Because of the Charles Bridge’s central location is it very easy to pair your walk with one of the surrounding neighborhoods to make an unforgettable day.
+Connecting Prague’s Old Town to the Little Quarter, the medieval Charles Bridge is one of the city’s most magical experiences.
+As you stroll across the Vltava RIver and inspect the many surrounding sights, you will instantly feel like you’ve traveled hundreds of years back in time.
+Because of the Charles Bridge’s central location, is it very easy to pair your walk with one of the surrounding neighborhoods which makes for an unforgettable day.

 1. Klub Lávka & Paddle Boats:

 About Klub Lávka: Klub Lávka is one of the best hidden gems in Prague, even though it is clearly visible to anyone crossing Charles Bridge.
 This huge river level Cafe & Nightclub Amazing is known for its scantily clad dancing girls at night, but we love it for the cafe patios.
 The long outdoor patio sits right at the base of Charles Bridge offering what may be the best views in town of the historic bridge.
 While it is suggested to get a reservation ahead of time, the patio is large enough for 250 people and seems to have a least a couple tables open all the time.
 If you can a little extra time, and on-site paddle boat rentals are a real treat.
 You can even make your own booze cruise by smuggling a couple beers one with you.